Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

 \section{Black hole superradiance in astrophysics}

-BHs are one of the most striking predictions of Einstein's GR and, in fact, they are predicted by any relativistic theory of gravity~\cite{Berti:2015aea}.
-Since Schmidt's identification of the first quasar~\cite{Schmidt:1963}, large consensus in the astronomy community has mounted that nearly any galactic center harbors a supermassive BH and that compact objects with mass above $\sim 3M_\odot$ as found in some low-mass X-ray binaries should be BHs (we discuss some alternatives to this paradigm in Sec.~\ref{sec:BHmimickers} below).
+BHs are one of the most striking predictions of Einstein's GR, or of any relativistic theory of gravity~\cite{Berti:2015itd}.
+Since Schmidt's identification of the first quasar~\cite{Schmidt:1963}, large consensus in the astronomy community has mounted that nearly all galactic centers harbor a supermassive BH and that compact objects with mass above $\sim 3M_\odot$ should be BHs (we discuss some alternatives to this paradigm in Sec.~\ref{sec:BHmimickers} below; see Ref.~\cite{Cardoso:2019rvt} for a recent review).
 Indeed, strong evidence exists that astrophysical BHs with masses ranging from few solar masses to billions of solar masses are abundant objects.

+BHs with masses in the range $\sim 5-30\,M_\odot$ have been indirectly observed through the x-ray emission from their accretion disk, whose inner edge can be associated to their innermost stable circular orbit (ISCO).
+Since 2015, BHs with masses up to $\sim 10^2\,M_\odot$ have been detected in compact binary coalescence GW event by laser interferometers~\cite{LIGOScientific:2018mvr}.
+To date, the heaviest BH detected by LIGO-Virgo is the remnant of GW170729, with mass $M\approx 80\,M_\odot$.
+In 2019, during the third observation run of the LIGO-Virgo interferometers, binary BH mergers have been detected on a weekly basis.

 GR's uniqueness theorems imply a very strong prediction: all isolated, vacuum BHs in the Universe are described by the two-parameter Kerr family.
-Not only this implies that BHs are perfect testbeds for strong-gravity effects due to their simplicity, but it also means that observing any deviation from this ``Kerr paradigm'' --~a goal within the reach of upcoming GW~\cite{Doeleman:2008qh,LIGO,VIRGO,KAGRA,ET,ELISA} and electromagnetic~\cite{Lu:2014zja,GRAVITY} facilities~-- would inevitably imply novel physics beyond GR.
+Not only does this implies that BHs are perfect testbeds for strong-gravity effects due to their simplicity, but it also means that observing any deviation from this ``Kerr paradigm'' --~a goal within the reach of current~\cite{LIGO,VIRGO} and future~\cite{Doeleman:2008qh,KAGRA,ET,ELISA} GW and EM~\cite{Lu:2014zja,GRAVITY,Akiyama:2019cqa} facilities~-- would inevitably imply novel physics beyond GR~\cite{Cardoso:2019rvt}.

-A special feature of vacuum stationary GR solutions is their \emph{axisymmetry}~\cite{Hawking:1971vc}.
-This simplifies the treatment of superradiant instabilities considerably, as it excludes mixing between modes with different azimuthal number $m$.
 Finally, the equivalence principle guarantees that gravity couples universally to matter.
-Altogether, these properties imply that any prediction based on gravitational effects of extra fields around BHs should be very solid.
+Altogether, these properties suggest that predictions based on gravitational effects of extra fields around BHs should be very solid.